Internet Connectivity Problems? Troubleshoot With These Tips

 Stay vigilant!
 We mentioned malware as a source for slowing down your Wi-Fi, so combat it by always updating your router’s firmware.
 From bug fixes to necessary security patches, these updates keep your router and internet more protected and more likely to maintain the high speeds you’re used to.

-While checking your bandwidth usage, you may have come across devices you didn’t recognize using your Wi-Fi, so you may want to boost your router’s security in other ways, too.
-A neighbor stealing some of your W-Fi is annoying, but the threat could be even worse.
+While checking your bandwidth usage, you may have encountered devices you didn't recognize using your Wi-Fi, so you may want to boost your router's security in other ways, too.
+A neighbor stealing some of your Wi-Fi is annoying, but the threat could be even worse.

-There are a lot of ways you can configure your router to add extra network protection, but at the very least change the router’s admin login to one you create and set a wireless password for your Wi-Fi network.
+There are many ways to configure your router to add extra network protection, but at the very least, change the router's admin login to one you create and set a wireless password for your Wi-Fi network.

 Verify How Many Devices Are Using Wi-Fi